mlc-ai/blog/_posts/2024-11-22-achieving-efficient-flexible-portable-structured-generation-with-xgrammar.md

 <p align="center">
     <img src="/img/xgrammar/cfg-example.png" width="50%">
     <figcaption>Figure 4: Left: An example of a CFG that includes arrays and strings, and each array can contain multiple strings or subarrays.
 Some examples of strings accepted by this CFG are also provided.
-    Right: the pushdown automata (PDA) converted from the context-free grammar, with an example of the matching stack of the PDA.</figcaption>
+Right: the pushdown automata (PDA) converted from the context-free grammar, along with a demonstration of a matching stack.</figcaption>
 </p>

 We choose CFGs as the structure specification method for XGrammar due to their expressive nature.
 Many common programming languages, such as JSON, XML, and SQL, can be described using CFGs.
 They are also superior to alternative formats such as JSON Schema and regular expressions because they can support recursive nested structures.

-To interpret a CFG, the pushdown automaton (PDA) is commonly used.
-It works like a finite automaton but has a stack to handle the nested recursion of rules.
-The PDA reads an input string, uses the stack to store or remove symbols, and decides whether to accept the input based on its rules and stack contents.
+A pushdown automaton (PDA) is a common approach to execute a CFG.
+Each PDA contains multiple finite state machines (FSM), each representing a rule in the CFG.
+Transitions in the PDA can either consume an input character or recurse into another rule.
+The PDA begins processing the input string by executing state transitions in the FSM associated with the root rule.
+When it encounters a transition referencing another rule, it recurses into that rule to continue matching.
+The PDA leverages a stack to store the historical rules, enabling us to traverse among rules recursively.
+Once a rule is fully matched, the PDA pops the stack to return to the previous context and continues processing.
+Notably, when multiple transitions are possible, it becomes necessary to maintain multiple stacks.
+The ability to recurse into other rules makes PDAs much more powerful than single FSMs (or regular expressions convertible into FSMs), providing extra ability to handle recursion and nested structures.

-**Why is it hard to accelerate general CFGs?**
-The flexible nature of CFGs and PDAs makes them more challenging to accelerate.
+**Why is it hard to accelerate general CFGs?** The flexible nature of CFGs and PDAs makes them more challenging to accelerate.
 To generate token masks in constrained decoding, we need to check the validity of every token in the vocabulary—which can be as many as 128,000 tokens in models like Llama 3!
 The execution of PDA depends on internal stacks, which have infinitely many possible states, making it impractical to precompute the mask for every possible state.
-Moreover, CFG often exhibits ambiguity during the matching process, which is reflected in the PDA execution as multiple possible state transitions.
-The PDA will split the state and store one stack for each possibility.
-The increase in the number of stacks slows down the execution of the PDA and multiplies the computation of token checking severalfold.
+Moreover, we need to maintain multiple stacks during the execution of the PDA, whose number can be up to dozens.
+We need to check the validity of tokens for every stack, which increases the computation of token checking severalfold.

 ## XGrammar Overview

 XGrammar solves the above challenges and provides full and efficient support for context-free grammar in LLM structured generation through a series of optimizations.
 Our primary insight is that although we cannot precompute complete masks for infinitely many states of the pushdown automaton, a significant portion (usually more than 99%) of the tokens in the mask can be precomputed in advance.
 Thus we categorize the tokens into two sets:

 - **Context-independent tokens**: tokens whose validity can be determined by only looking at the current position in the PDA and not the stack.
 - **Context-dependent tokens**: tokens whose validity must be determined with the entire stack.